Call for proposals

 If you have a different format than the above, like a performance or exhibit, please contact the AIS2019 office (AIS2019@uva.nl) for more information.

-Travel Funding for graduate students
+Travel Funding for graduate and doctoral students